Henryyagbo/Henryyagbo/README.md

-- 👋 Hi, I’m Henry Agbo
+- 👋 Hi, I’m Henry Agbo web dev is shiit so i moved to DevOps
-- 👀 I’m interested in Java
+- 👀 I’m interested in DevOps
-- 🌱 I’m currently working as a Java developer
 - 💞️ I’m looking to collaborate on special projects
-- 📫 How to reach me ... agboh44@gmail.com
+- 📫 How to reach me ... henryagbo.net@gmail.com

 <!---
 Henryyagbo/Henryyagbo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.